insanity54/flowworld/README.md

 ## Project Requirements

-* [x] Global flow, a randomly selected flow that everyone can do together with a chat.
+* [x] Global flow, a randomly selected flow that everyone can do together.
 Each pose is held for 42 seconds.
 * [x] This is a zero-stress website.
 We don't give the user any opportunities to fail.
 * [x] NO LOGINS/ACCOUNTS.
 LOGINS ARE STRESSFUL.
 * [x] No ego, no vanity.
 No usernames, no reputation, no stored identities.
 * [x] Yoga pose displays on screen
 * [x] pose name displays on screen
-* [x] Chat displays on screen
 * [x] Flow randomizer creates random flows
-* [x] SSE global flow, chat
-* [x] htmx chat POSTs
 * [x] Pose name is read aloud by TTS
 * [x] Orbit around the character by default
+* [x] Optional ambient music (inspired by https://ambient.garden/)
+* [x] Flows stored in db
+* [x] hypermedia
+* [x] No burdened 3rd party software licensing
-* [x] Moderated chat
+* [x] NO CHAT
+* [ ] Feedback form
+* [ ] fully rigged model
-* [ ] chat history
+* [ ] Daily cosmetic purchasable with BOLT12
-* [ ] Flows stored in db
+* [ ] Optionally display other yogis in the room
+* [ ] Beginner/Intermediate/Advanced simultaneous difficulties
+  * [ ] Difficulty slider, which shows alternative poses.
+For example, advanced would show three legged dog, Intermediate would show downdog, while beginner would show puppy pose.
+This lets all participants be doing approximately the same pose at the same datetime.
+* [ ] cute 3d avatar doing the global poses
 * [ ] users can create flows
 * [ ] Flow upvoting
 * [ ] Pose upvoting
 * [ ] GLOBAL flow session on the main page.
 * [ ] Bookmarkable flows
-* [ ] Difficulty slider, which shows alternative poses.
-For example, advanced would show three legged dog, Intermediate would show downdog, while beginner would show puppy pose.
-This lets all participants be doing approximately the same pose at the same datetime.
-* [ ] hypermedia
-* [ ] cute 3d avatar doing the global poses
 * [ ] Three.js
-* [ ] Optional ambient music (inspired by https://ambient.garden/)
 * [ ] flow creator
 * [ ] pose creator
 * [ ] share your flow via [cool URL](https://www.w3.org/Provider/Style/URI)
 * [ ] Proof-of-Work antispam
-* [ ] No burdened 3rd party software licensing
 * [ ] basic camera controls
 * [ ] tipping with LN/Zaps
 * [ ] tipping with Paypal
 * [ ] random nanoid stored in localStorage.
 * [ ] random nanoid maps to generative sacred symbol
-* [ ] achievements
-* [ ] cosmetic unlocks
 * [ ] i18n

 ## attribution